Slusheeking/INAVVI_0.0.1/docs/06_feature_engineering_subsystem.md

-# Enhanced Multi-Timeframe Feature Engineering Guide
+# Feature Engineering Subsystem

-## Overview
+## 1. Introduction

-The AI Trading System implements a sophisticated feature engineering pipeline that leverages multiple timeframes and Redis caching to generate high-quality features for machine learning models.
-This enhanced guide provides a comprehensive overview of the feature engineering process, including detailed explanations of technical indicators, feature transformations, and performance considerations.
+The Feature Engineering Subsystem is a critical component of the Autonomous Trading System responsible for transforming raw market data into meaningful features that can be used by machine learning models to make trading decisions.
+It leverages multiple timeframes and Redis caching to generate high-quality features efficiently.

+This document provides a comprehensive overview of the Feature Engineering Subsystem, including its architecture, components, feature calculation methods, transformations, and integration with other subsystems.

-## System Architecture
+## 2. System Architecture Overview

+The Feature Engineering Subsystem follows a modular architecture with several key components:

 ```mermaid
 flowchart TD